 - WB and WD: Visa Waiver program

 Each of these categories above has its own separate benefits and eligibility to study and work in the United States.
 The tabs to the left offer more detailed information on the student and visiting scholar categories most applicable to a university.
-Please contact the Director, International Affairs with questions.
+Please contact either International Student Affairs or the Director, International Affairs with questions.